ErdeszGyorgy/Geekworm-X1202-UPS/README.md

 ## Power monitor service:

 It checks the power loss in an endless loop on the GPIO6 pin and run the poweroff on the Pi in case of power loss.
-3 seconds after shutdown of the Pi, the UPS will be turned off automatically or rather it goes in a battery power saving state.
+3 seconds after shutdown of the Pi, the UPS will be turned off automatically or rather it goes into a battery power saving state.